Huilin-Li/website/content/docs/blogs/bioworld/BinderDesign.md

 from sklearn.cluster import KMeans
 ```
 {{< hint warning >}}
 I also programmed some helpful tools for computations.
-We could leave them here, and when these tools are used, we could come back and check them.
+We could leave them here, and when these tools are used, we come back and check them.
 {{< /hint >}}
 ```python
 def residue_remove(pdbfile, remove_ids, outputName):